JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 Defines a function to utilize when serializing.
 Should have the opposite operation onDeserialize.

+It should be possible to forward to a method on the type.

 #### onDeserialize

 Defines a function to utilize when deserialization completed.